-How Long Does Eggnog Last?
+How Long Does Egg Nog Last?

 Eggnog is a very rich dairy product made with eggs, milk, sugar and cream (and usually alcohol in the homemade varieties).
 And it is almost always garnished with grated or ground nutmeg.
 Most common are the regular and reduced fat varieties, but best tasting is a rich frothy homemade recipe.
 We have never seen a non-fat eggnog, there probably is one but it just doesn't make sense because if you stripped all the fat there wouldn't be much left!

-Although it does contain calcium and vitamin D, eggnog is not usually consumed for it's health benefits but rather for it’s rich and intense flavor indulgence enjoyed mostly during the holidays.
+Although it does contain calcium and vitamin D, eggnog is not usually consumed for it's health benefits but rather for its rich and intense flavor indulgence enjoyed mostly during the holidays.
 In fact, most grocery stores only carry the product during the season from Thanksgiving until New Years.

 So, how long does eggnog last?
 When properly stored at or below 40°F, containers of eggnog last for the time periods indicated in the table below:

-|Canned Eggnog lasts for
+|Canned Eggnog lasts for||4-5 Months|

-|Eggnog lasts for
+|Eggnog lasts for||5-7 Days|

-|Homemade Eggnog lasts for
+|Homemade Eggnog lasts for||2-3 Days|

 |Reduced Fat Eggnog lasts for||5-7 Days|

-|All Eggnogs last for
+|All Eggnogs last for||5 Days|

 Of course, all types of eggnog last for a shorter period of time if they are not stored properly.
 But remember, egg nog, like a lot of other dairy products, usually has a sell by date which is simply the last date the product should remain on the store shelf.
 Because of this distinction, you may safely use it to compliment your favorite meals even after its sell by date has lapsed.

-How to tell if eggnog is bad, rotten or spoiled?
+How to tell if Egg Nog is bad, rotten or spoiled?

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your eggnog has gone bad.
-Some common traits of bad eggnog are discoloration (which you will have to have noted your original eggnog color to begin with because it can range from very white to beige to very yellow in color), a lumpy texture and a very distinctive sour smell (which you will notice when removing the lid) which occurs from lactic acid producing bacteria.
+Some common traits of bad eggnog are discoloration (which you will have to have noted your original eggnog color to begin with because it can range from very white to beige to very yellow in color), a lumpy texture and a very distinctive sour smell (which you will notice upon removing the lid or opening the carton).
+These changes occur from lactic acid producing bacteria.

-There are, of course, certain health risks associated with spoiled food and drink, so always remember to practice proper food safety and enjoy it prior to its expiration.
+There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store eggnog to extend its shelf life?
+How to store Egg Nog to extend its shelf life?

-You can help eggnog keep fresh longer by keeping it away from light and by placing it in the back in your refrigerator immediately after use.
+You can help eggnog keep fresh longer by keeping it away from light and by placing it in the back of your refrigerator immediately after use.
 Store eggnog on an interior refrigerator shelf rather than in the door, where the temperature fluctuates with frequent opening.
 In addition, opened eggnog should be stored tightly in its original closed container as the containers were specifically designed for this purpose.

 Freezing is not recommended for eggnog, the freezing process destabilizes the structure and once thawed the texture and consistency of the product is altered (formation of small clumps that will never stir in).
 If you must freeze your eggnog, you can safely do so for 3 months beyond the sell by date - that is if you don't mind the changed consistency.